 What’s the Harvest Kitchen?

-The Harvest Kitchen at the Extension Learning Farm in Canton is a shared-use kitchen located at the Cornell Cooperative Extension Learning Farm (2043 State Highway 68 in Canton).
+The Harvest Kitchen at the Extension Learning Farm in Canton is a shared-use kitchen space at the Cornell Cooperative Extension Learning Farm (2043 State Highway 68 in Canton).
 The facility is fully equipped with cookware and utensils as well as variety of specialized equipment.

 Ways to Use the Kitchen